yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 ### Coding Questions

 1. Write a MATLAB program to get input from the user to display a table of a given number.
 The program should prompt the user to enter the number and then print a table showing the multiplication table for that number from 1 to 10.
-2. Write a MATLAB program to print the numbers from 1 to 10 in reverse order, using a for loop.

-### Challenging Coding questions

-- Write a MATLAB program to add all the even numbers entered by the user until the user enters zero.
-The program should display the sum of the even numbers to the console.
-- Write a while loop that calculates the sum of the first 100 even numbers.

 **Example output:**

 ```matlab